furkanhakan/Chatroom-Ratchet/README.md

 ```sh
 $ php bin/server.php
 ```
+:warning: **Don't forget to enter your own database information by opening the db / DbConnect.php file.**

 Then you can use the project by entering ```localhost/Chatroom-Ratchet-master``` in your web browser.

 ## Author